Slavery: Haiti

-Slavery in Haiti started with the arrival of Christopher Columbus on the island in 1492.
-The practice was devastating to the native population.
-Following the indigenous Taíno's near decimation from forced labour, disease and war, the Spanish, under advisement of the Catholic priest Bartolomeu de las Casas, and with the blessing of the Catholic church began engaging in earnest in the kidnapped and forced labour of African slaves.
+Slavery in Haiti began at an unknown time with slavery being already practiced by the native populations when Christopher Columbus on the island in 1492.
+European colonists would go and institutionalize slavery on the island and turn it into a major business which was devastating to the native population.
+Following the indigenous Taíno's near decimation from forced labour, disease and war, the Spanish, under advisement of the Catholic priest Bartolomé de las Casas, and with the blessing of the Catholic church, who also wished to protect the indigenous people, began engaging in earnest in the use of African slaves.
 During the French colonial period beginning in 1625, the economy of Haiti (then known as Saint-Domingue) was based on slavery, and the practice there was regarded as the most brutal in the world.

 Following the Treaty of Ryswick of 1697, Hispaniola was divided between France and Spain.
 France received the western third and subsequently named it Saint-Domingue.
 To develop it into sugarcane plantations, the French imported thousands of slaves from Africa.
 Sugar was a lucrative commodity crop throughout the 18th century.
 By 1789, approximately 40,000 white colonists lived in Saint-Domingue.
 The whites were vastly outnumbered by the tens of thousands of African slaves they had imported to work on their plantations, which were primarily devoted to the production of sugarcane.
 In the north of the island, slaves were able to retain many ties to African cultures, religion and language; these ties were continually being renewed by newly imported Africans.
 Blacks outnumbered whites by about ten to one.